Paraphraser/PiBuilder/README-ADVANCED.md

 You can always check if swapping is enabled using the `swapon -s` command.
 Silence means swapping is disabled.

 It is important to appreciate that VM swapping is not **bad**.
 Please don't disable swapping without giving it some thought.
 If you can afford to add an SSD, you'll get a better result with swapping enabled than if you stick with the SD and disable swapping.

+#### `/etc/dphys-swapfile` deprecated

+Previously, `/etc/dphys-swapfile` was edited via a patch file.
+The Raspberry Pi Foundation changed the contents of the default file such that *patching* (using the Unix `patch` command) became less reliable that *editing* (using the Unix `sed` command).
+If PiBuilder senses a patch file, it will display a deprecation notice and force `VM_SWAP=default` which means "no change from OS defaults".

 <a name="etc_defaults_grub"></a>
 ### GRUB